ChristosPatitis/Restaurant-Sales-Analysis-SQL-/README.md

 # Restaurant Sales Analysis (SQL)

 ## Overview
-This project explores restaurant order data using SQL to better understand sales patterns, customer behavior, and seasonal trends.
+SQL business analysis of restaurant order data to identify revenue drivers, peak ordering times, low-performing menu items, and seasonal sales patterns.

-The goal was to take raw data and turn it into useful insights about how the restaurant’s sales are doing.

----
+This project connects directly to my hospitality background and focuses on turning raw restaurant sales data into practical business insights for menu planning, staffing, and promotion strategy.

+## Business Questions
+- Which food items are ordered most often?
+- Which categories generate the most revenue?
+- Which days and weeks perform best?
+- What are the busiest hours of the day?
+- Which items contribute the least revenue?
+- How do holidays affect sales?

 ## Dataset
-The dataset includes the following fields:
+The dataset includes restaurant order information such as:

-- Order_ID – unique identifier for each order
+- Order ID
-- Customer Name – name of the customer
+- Customer name
-- Food Item – item ordered
+- Food item
-- Category – type of item (e.g. Main, Beverage, Dessert)
+- Category
-- Quantity – number of items ordered
+- Quantity
-- Price – total price
+- Price
-- Payment Method – payment type
+- Payment method
-- Order Time – timestamp of the order
+- Order time

----

 ## Tools Used
+- SQL
 - SQLite
 - DBeaver
-- SQL
 - Git & GitHub

----

 ## Analysis Performed
-The analysis focused on answering practical business questions:
+Using SQL, I analyzed:

-- What are the most popular food items?
+- Revenue by food category
-- Which categories generate the most revenue?
-- Which days of the week perform best?
+- Best-selling and lowest-performing items
-- Which weeks show peak sales activity?
+- Daily and weekly sales trends
-- What are the busiest hours of the day?
+- Peak ordering hours
-- Which items contribute the least revenue?
-- How do holidays affect sales?

----
+- Holiday sales patterns
+- Payment method distribution

 ## Key Insights
-- Weekends (Friday & Saturday) generate the highest revenue
+- Friday and Saturday generated the highest revenue, suggesting stronger weekend demand.
-- Lunch (12–2 PM) and dinner (6–8 PM) are peak ordering times
+- Lunch hours between 12:00–14:00 and dinner hours between 18:00–20:00 were the busiest ordering periods.
-- Main dishes contribute the majority of revenue
+- Main dishes contributed the majority of total revenue.
-- Salads and desserts generate lower revenue
+- Salads and desserts generated lower revenue, showing potential areas for menu improvement or targeted promotions.
-- Holiday periods (December–January) show increased sales
+- December and January showed increased sales activity, likely connected to holiday demand.

----
+## Business Recommendations
+- Increase staff coverage during lunch, dinner, Fridays, and Saturdays.
+- Promote lower-performing categories such as salads and desserts through bundles or limited-time offers.
+- Prioritize inventory planning for main dishes because they drive most revenue.
+- Use holiday periods for special menus or promotional campaigns.

 ## How to Run
-1. Open restaurant_db.sqlite in DBeaver (or any SQLite tool)
+1. Open `restaurant_db.sqlite` in DBeaver or another SQLite tool.
-2. Open analysis.sql
+2. Open `analysis.sql`.
-3. Run the queries step by step
+3. Run the queries step by step.

----

 ## Author
 Christos Patitis